oSoloTurk/Concepts-Of-Programming-Languages/README.md

 * Tool can be handle more then 1 files at the one call
 * Tool have debug mode for the founded operators
 * Tool have expanded mode of the debug for the all steps of the analysis
+* Tool can be handle all of java operands